Around Quillen's theorem A: Cellular functors and the Solomon-Tits theorem

 \subsection{From abstract to concrete}

 Given a poset $\V$, write $\Simpl(\V)$ for the abstract simplicial complex associated to $\V$: the simplices of $\Simpl(\V)$ are by definition the finite totally ordered subsets of $\V$.

 Let $V$ be a finite-dimensional vector space over a [possibly skew] field $k$.
 Its \emph{Tits building} $\T(V)$ is [canonically isomorphic to] the flag complex of $V$: elements of $\T(V)$ are flags of proper subspaces of $V$ \cite[\S 2]{quillen2}.
 It follows that $\T(V)=\Simpl(\V)$, where $\V$ is the poset of proper subspaces of $V$.
 Thus $\T(V)=\emptyset$ if $\dim V\le 1$; we now assume $\dim V\ge 2$.

-The poset $\bar\V$ may be identified with the poset of nonzero subspaces of $V$; thus suprema exist in $\bar \V$.
-Choosing a line $L\subset V$ we thus get from Corollary \ref{c3} Quillen's decomposition
+Choosing a line $L\subset V$, we get from Corollary \ref{c3} Quillen's decomposition

 where $\H$ is the set of hyperplanes in $V$ which do not contain $L$.
 It follows inductively that $\T(V)$ has the homotopy type of a bouquet of $(n-2)$-spheres.